PistachioPony/gamesparks-docs/MARKDOWN/Documentation/Configurator/Virtual Goods.md

   * *Max Quantity* \- The maximum quantity of this good that the player can own at any one time.
 Only enforced on [BuyVirtualGoodsRequest](/API Documentation/Request API/Store/BuyVirtualGoodsRequest.md) using virtual currency.
 Purchases from external stores will still be awarded even if they result in this maximum being exceeded.
   * *Tags* \- Tags associated with the Virtual Good.
   * *Type* \- Specify the type: Is this a Virtual Good or a Currency Pack?
+    * You would typically select Currency Pack as the Virtual Goods type when you want to award a Currency Pack as a reward for an achievement in a game.
+Any player awarded the Currency Pack will then be *granted* each of the currency amounts entered for the Currency 1-6 fields.